LindySez | Recipes

 Jump to Recipe Print Recipe

-"What can be better than a fresh, out of the oven, still warm, homemade buttermilk blueberry muffin?
+"What can be better than a fresh, out-of-the-oven, still warm, homemade buttermilk blueberry muffin?
 Not much unless it's a super easy recipe chock full of fresh blueberry with a crisp sugar topping!"

 A tray of finished blueberry muffins.